-- 6. Turn on the Activator power.
+- Note: The power supplies are rated for 100-240 VAC at 50 or 60 Hz.
+The Activator 2s power switch will remotely power down the power supply.
+Only a small voltage will remain to detect power up. - 6.
+Turn on the Activator power.
 After a brief delay, the green power light should turn on and remain on continuously as long as the power is turned on. - 7.
 Turn on the PC.
 You are now ready to program a device using APSW.
-Refer to chapter 4, "Programming an Actel Device" on page 29 for information about programming a device.
+Refer to chapter 4, "Programming an Actel Device" on page 27 for information about programming a device.

-Verifying Hardware Installation (NT 4.0)

-Use the following procedure to verify that the Activator installed correctly:
+Verifying Hardware Installation (NT 4.0) Use the following procedure to verify that the Activator installed correctly:

-- Open the Devices window.
+- 1. Open the Devices window.
 Double-click the SCSI Adapters icon located in the Control Panel program group.
 The SCSI Adapters window is displayed.
 Click the Devices tab to display the Devices window. - 2.
-View the 1505 card.
+View the 1505A card.
 Double click the "Adaptec AIC-6X60 ISA Single-Chip SCSI Controller" device driver.
 If eight unnamed tape drive icons appear, the Activator hardware installation was successful.
 If the icons do not appear, make sure the SCSI cable connection are correct, all cable connections are seated together firmly, and the power is connected properly and is turned on.
 Also make sure the SCSI ID rotary switch on the Activator is set to an available ID and matches what is set in the Windows Programming icon.